The following recipe is based on brewing 1-gallon batches of kombucha.

 The SCOBY will consume and ferment the sugar and tea mixture creating a tasty batch of kombucha, while mothering a second baby SCOBY on top of the brew.
 Each time you brew a new batch, you get a second SCOBY.
 But, if it goes beyond the optimal finishing point, the batch will eventually turn into vinegar.
 The point at which you arrest the development of the fermented kombucha by removing the SCOBY is up to you.
 Test it by dipping a measuring cup into the brew and taste it.
 Or, get some pH paper testing strips and measure it like a scientist.
 Kombucha tea is ready to drink when it registers at 4.0 or lower.
 You might like it sweeter or slightly tart… but the coolest thing about all of this is… “It’s Alive!”

-At the end of the 10-day cycle, bottle and cap your kombucha.
+At the end of approximately a 10-day cycle (depending upon the temperature of your brewing environment, usually faster in Summer and slower in Winter), bottle and cap your kombucha.
 Screw the caps on tightly and let the finished bottles carbonate for at least three more days at room temperature.
 Some people let it go on much longer, fermenting the brew in the sealed bottle for as long as 1 – 3 weeks, Then, store the finished kombucha in the refrigerator until ready to consume.
 Each bottle remains a living micro-culture and each one will typically contain another tiny, living SCOBY.

 I also keep my extra SCOBYs in the refrigerator, in a covered 7- cup Pyrex dish.
 Again, shopping at Walmart, they can be found for $6.44.

 NOTE: As an Amazon Associate I earn from qualifying purchases.